mjs513/ros_arduino_uno_Q/README.md

 cd ros_arduino_uno_Q
 ```

-4) Run the Docker container with ROS 2 Jazzy
+4) Upload the `.ino` firmware using Arduino AppLab and run the Docker container with ROS 2 Jazzy

-Use the provided `run.sh` script to build and start the container:
+Use the provided `run.sh` script, this one will load the provided `.ino` file from the sketch/ directory, and upload it to the UNO Q, also will build and start the container:

 ```
 cd python
 chmod +x run.sh
 ./run.sh
 ```

-This launches a minimal ROS 2 Jazzy environment with the Arduino RPC bridge pre-installed.

-5) Upload the `.ino` firmware using Arduino AppLab

-Open *Arduino AppLab* on your computer, load the provided `.ino` file from the sketch/ directory, and upload it to the UNO Q just by pressing `RUN` button.

 This firmware exposes the RPC function:

 ```
 set_led_state(bool state)
 ```

-which the ROS 2 node will call.
+This launches a minimal ROS 2 Jazzy environment with the Arduino RPC bridge pre-installed.

-6) Open a tmux session inside the container
+5) Open a tmux session inside the container

 Since you will run multiple ROS commands inside the container, start a tmux session: